kawansoft/kremote-files/README.md

 It allows zero-code client (username, password) authentication using SSH.

-### getHomeDir method:  Defining the user files locations
+### getHomeDir method:  defining the user files locations

 `getHomeDir` allows to define the home directory for each client user, aka where the users files will be stored when uploaded.